Back to blog

 Handle JavaScript rendering carefully

-If you’ve ever scraped a page and gotten… well, nothing, just a bare shell with no data, that’s not your script misfiring.
+If you’ve ever used a web crawler or scraper on a page and gotten… well, nothing, just a bare shell with no data, that’s not your script misfiring.
 That’s JavaScript.

 Modern websites don’t serve content all at once anymore.
 What loads first is often just a scaffold.
 The real stuff comes in after the fact, triggered by JavaScript.
 So if your headless browser dives in too early, you’ll miss the point entirely.